jelastic-jps/mysql-cluster/addons/recovery/README.md

 With help of the add-on you can carry out cluster diagnostic and take a decision how to get database cluster back into operation.
 The diagnostic flow is based on:

- - getting the topology scheme (slave, master, galera)
+ - getting the topology scheme (Primary-Secondary, Primary-Primary, Galera)

  - getting the status of each node